rosajulia/heuristieken/README.md

   -hc, -hillclimber&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;use hillclimber<br />
   -hci, -hc_iterations&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;hillclimber iterations: [int][default: 20]<br />
   -i, -iterations &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;iterations [int][default: 5]<br />
+  -w, -write_csv &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;write results to csv<br />
 <br />
 *Cargo* specifies which cargolist will be used to fill the ships.
 The *cargo* argument must be 1, 2 or 3.
 The default value for *cargo* is 1. <br />
 *Ships* will determine whether a fixed amount of 4 ships will be used or whether an infinite amount of other ships can be purchased.
 There is no argument for *ships*, it will return true when called. <br />
 *Politics* will specify if there are any political constraints to keep in consideration when running the code.
 This argument is only relevant when purchasing more ships than 4, so when argument *ships* is 'yes'.
 The *politics* argument takes no arguments and will return true when called. <br />
 *Algorithms* will decide which algorithm is used to pack the ships as efficient as possible.
 The two options are a greedy algorithm and a random algorithm. *Algorithms* takes a string as argument: 'greedy' or 'random'.
 Default value for *algorithms* is greedy.<br />
+*Bin variation* will pick a form a the bin-packing variation: first, best, or worst.
+Takes these three words as input argument.
+Default value for *bin_variation* is first.
 *Hillclimber* specifies whether the extra hillclimber algorithm will be used in addition to the algorithms specified by *algorithms*.
 It takes no argument as input and will return true when called.<br />
+*Hillclimber iterations* will determine how many times the hillclimber algorithm will run.
+It takes an integer as argument, with a default value of 20.<br />
 *Iterations* will determine how many times the algorithms are run.
 It takes an integer as argument, with a default value of 5.<br />
+*Write* will specify whether the results will be written to a csv file. *Write* will take no input arguments and will return true when called.<br/>
 <br />
 **Output**<br />
 The output of the program will be mainly visualised in a Flask-based html server.
 The output will show the best solution provided.
 When the *ships* argument is 'no', progress bars will show how full all 4 ships are based on mass and volume.
 A table for all ships will be provided, showing which parcels are in the ships.
 A total result table will show how many parcels in total are packed and what the costs are for this solution.
 When *ships* argument is 'yes', only the two tables are provided. <br />